bjoernbremer/bjoernbremer.github.io/index.md

   creditlink:
 ---

 I'm a PhD Candidate in the [Department of Social and Political Sciences](http://www.eui.eu/DepartmentsAndCentres/PoliticalAndSocialSciences/Index.aspx) at the [European University Institute](http://www.eui.eu/Home.aspx) and a Doctoral Researcher in the [POLCON](http://www.eui.eu/Projects/POLCON/Home.aspx) project.
-I occasionally tweet and write a blog about my research and other thoughts about politics and economics <a href="{{ site.url }}/blog" style="text-decoration: underline">here</a>.
+I occasionally tweet and eventually I will start to blog about my research and other thoughts about politics and economics <a href="{{ site.url }}/blog" style="text-decoration: underline">here</a>.